evanl23/learn-git/tasks/branch.md

 For this task, the goal is to learn the following commands:
-- git branch
+- git branch DONE
 - git checkout
-- git switch
+- git switch DONE
 - git merge
 - git rebase
 - git log
+- git restore

 checkout - like checking a book out from the library creating a branch